 The state invests in rehabilitation of existing housing for low and moderate-income homeowners using a regional and community level service delivery system, and utilizes NAHTF and CDBG dollars for those activities.
-Thirteen (13) grants for owner-occupied rehabilitation were awarded CDBG dollars for approximately \$2,705,000, resulting in 86 units rehabilitated.
-Additionally, through the CDBG Comprehensive Development category, two grants were awarded for purchase, rehab, and resale which enabled an additional nine homes to be rehabbed.
-The NAHTF program awarded three (3) grants for homeowner-occupied housing rehabilitation were awarded using NAHTF funds, for a total of \$1,005,660 and resulting in 47 units rehabilitated.
+Nine (9) grants for owner-occupied rehabilitation were awarded CDBG funds for approximately \$2,977,004, resulting in 98 units rehabilitated.
+Additionally, through the CDBG Comprehensive Development category, two grants were awarded for purchase, rehab, and resale which enabled an additional seven homes to be rehabbed.